 Babies, Dottie corrected her thoughts.
 As far as the world was concerned, the two babies were twins, both of them the children of Flora and George, although the close family knew the truth: that baby Diana was in fact the illegitimate daughter of George’s sister Diana who had died upon giving birth to her child just eight months earlier.
 George and Flora had adopted baby Diana as their own, and their own child, Freddie, had been born a little more than three weeks later.

-The loss of their daughter had driven a wedge between George Gascoigne and his father Piers, and between Piers and his wife, Cynthia who had passed away a week ago leaving a devastated Piers with more guilt than he knew how to handle.
+The loss of Diana had driven a wedge between George Gascoigne and his father Piers, and between Piers and his wife Cynthia who had passed away a week ago leaving a devastated Piers with more guilt than he knew how to handle.
 Dottie glanced across the room at the man.
 He looked completely stunned by his bereavement.
 If anyone ever doubted a heart could break, they had only to look at Piers Gascoigne de la Gascoigne: a wealthy landowner from a very old family, and yet all alone now in this great barrack of a place except for his staff.

 George, still gazing at his little family, smiled, the careworn creases between his brows and around his mouth smoothing away.
 ‘I’d be lost without Flora.’

 Dottie kissed his cheek and went to join her parents.
-If only I can find a man who inspires the kind of love that George and Flora share, she thought, not for the first time.
+If only I could find a man who inspires the kind of love that George and Flora share, she thought, not for the first time.

 Back in London, on the following evening Dottie knocked on the front door of a large townhouse.
 If she’d let herself think about what she was doing, she would have turned and hurried away again, nervous of facing the man she’d come to see.